balancer/docs-v2-archive/ecosystem/governance/bal-governance-token.md

 When BAL was launched, the inflation started as a constant 145,000 BAL per week.
 At the launch of the veBAL system, however, a halving schedule was introduced: every 4 years, the inflation should be halved, with gradual steps every year starting one year after the launch of the new tokenomics system.
 This means the final BAL supply will be about **94,000,000 BAL.** Detailed calculations can be seen on [this public spreadsheet](https://docs.google.com/spreadsheets/d/1FY0gi596YWBOTeu\_mrxhWcdF74SwKMNhmu0qJVgs0KI/).

-This new inflation schedule is immutable and follow the below chart:
+This new inflation schedule is immutable and follows the below chart:

 ![](<../../.gitbook/assets/image (7).png>)